 Paper and electronic data interchange (EDI) claims can be imaged and converted to electronic format and transmitted back to integrate with the appropriate claim system.
 With a special focus on the front-end operations for claims processing, 100 percent electronic claims submission can be enabled to reduce administrative costs and improve auto-adjudication rates.

-The most trusted BPO providers have made significant investments in enterprise software and infrastructure development, specifically addressing data security requirements.
+The most trusted BPO companies have made significant investments in enterprise software and infrastructure development, specifically addressing data security requirements.
 Annual external audits can ensure compliance; and multisite processing models can allow for superior business continuity and disaster recovery capabilities.

 For years, Electronic Data Interchange (EDI) claims submission has reduced payer rejections and administrative costs while increasing the speed of the payment.
 So why do EDI transactions still have adjudication issues?
 The reason is that the best data the provider has is simply not good enough.